 Among these, the Bellied of the Apennines (Bombina pachypus) (photo below) has particular importance, it is an endemic species on peninsular Italy with highly fragmented areale and often small population, in a very unfavourable state of preservation in Mediterranean Italy (category U2 = bad) and included in the category "in danger" (EN, endangered) in the IUCN Red Lists, both on a global scale and at a regional (European and national) scale.
 Recent studies indicate that the Bellied’s population of the Calabrian sector of the Apennines is the least threatened and shows adequate levels of genetic variability; for these reasons the population protected by the Sila Park and other Calabrian protected areas are particularly important.

 Bellied of the Apennines (Bombina pachypus) (Foto: © Daniele Salvi)

-The species of amphibians and reptiles of Palearctic have recently been the subject of numerous studies based on techniques of biochemical and molecular genetics in order to investigate the historical processes that have contemplated the current geographic distribution of intraspecific genetic variability, with particular regard to the Mediterranean area.
+The species of amphibians and reptiles of Palearctic have been the subject of studies based on techniques of biochemical and molecular genetics in order to investigate the historical processes that have contemplated the current geographic distribution of intraspecific genetic variability, with particular regard to the Mediterranean area.
 In particular, the studies carried out on amphibians of the Apennine peninsula have shown that many species reported in Sila are present in central-southern Italy with genetically differentiated forms.
 These studies have helped to give body to the most recent biogeographic theories inherent in the Mediterranean basin.